 Following the establishment of the Point Nepean National Park in 1989, in 2009 we were instrumental in ensuring that the historic Quarantine Station was integrated within the national park.

-New parks laws
+New landscape-scale nature protection and parks laws

 Preventing inappropriate development

 Three attempts at major commercial tourism development at Wilsons Promontory National Park.
 The first was for a 600-guest hotel, golf course, mini railway and a conference centre in the 1960s.
 The second a multi-storey hotel in 1997, fell victim to VNPA’s Hands off the Prom campaign, which set a very important precedent for keeping major commercial developments outside park boundaries.
-The most recent, in 2013, opposed a new government policy aimed at facilitating major tourism development in parks.

 Attempts in the late 1960s to create an artificial lake and new motel accommodation in Mt Buffalo National Park Chalet were finally abandoned in 1972.